In many ways, the Asus ZenWiFi ET8 AXE6600 Tri-Band Wi-Fi 6E Mesh System is an example of how the latest is not necessarily the greatest.

 Asus ZenWiFi ET8 AXE6600’s performance: Reliable, and fast, too, in certain cases

 I tested the ZenWiFi ET8 for a week before publishing this review and was generally happy with its coverage and reliability.
 However, its throughput speeds left much to be desired.

 Indeed, the mesh didn't give me any connection issues during my trial.
 And the 2-pack could blanket over 4000 ft² (372 m²) of a residential environment.
 Wi-Fi coverage is always tricky, and your mileage will vary.

 An excellent single broadcaster

-But the ET8’s coverage has a lot of effect on its performance.
-This is a mesh system with some serious caveats.
-In fact, its hardware works better when used as two standalone routers.
+But the ET8's coverage has a lot of effect on its performance.
+It's a mesh system with some serious caveats.
+The 2-pack hardware works better when used as two standalone routers.

 For now, the Asus ZenWiFi ET8 is available as a 2-pack, but my take is soon, you'll be able to find it as a single unit.
 (Or you can get a 2-pack and use them for two small separate homes.)

 As a standalone router, a single ET8 unit worked well in my trial.
 It was fast for a broadcaster without a Multi-Gig LAN port.
-(According to how I do my testing, its Wi-Fi performance will always cap at 1Gbps.)
+(According to how I do my testing, its Wi-Fi performance caps at 1Gbps.)

 And 1Gbps being maxed out was about what I got from both the 6GHz and 5GHz bands with sustained speeds ranging from more than 500Mbps to over 920Mbps within 40 feet (12m) radius.